VenomJD/VenomJD/README.md

 📈 **Currently Working On**

-- 🩺 *Medical appointment system for rural communities (Darién, Panama)*
+- 🩺 *Prediction website for people with hypertension*
-- 📊 *Data dashboards with Python and JS*
+- 📊 *N8N Automation Model for answering calls and responding to WhatsApp messages*
-- ☁️ *Serverless and cloud-native apps using AWS & Supabase*
+- ☁️ *Serverless and cloud-native apps using AWS *

 ---